Codecademy/docs/content/cpp/concepts/maps/maps.md

   - 'paths/computer-science'
 ---

-Maps are associative containers that have elements with key, value pairs.
+Maps are associative containers that have elements with key-value pairs.
 The keys are used to sort and identify the elements, while the values store the content associated with the keys.
 Each mapped value must have a unique key value.

 ## Syntax